Make Your

 But Murphy is also cognizant of the deeper meaning of his work.
 “I really do want people to get connected to wild places,” he says.
 “If I can make a photograph … and make it something beautiful and people recognize it as beautiful, then they will recognize that as valuable.
 And therefore, if it’s valuable, it’s worth saving.”

-For Murphy, Yellowstone is a place he’ll never stop coming back to because it’s so big, so varied, and because it’s wild.
+For Murphy, Yellowstone is a place he’ll never stop coming back to because it’s so big, varied, and WILD.

 Tom Murphy Moose with Dripping Antlers